-In its assessment of your application, the thematic committee or the research council will make a concrete scientific/academic assessment to determine whether you, as an applicant, meet the following requirements.
-If the committee or council finds that you do not meet these requirements, your application will be rejected:
+In its assessment of your application, the thematic committee will make a concrete scientific/academic assessment to determine whether you, as an applicant, meet the following requirements.
+If the committee finds that you do not meet these requirements, your application will be rejected:

-- Applicants to DFF-Thematic must have obtained a PhD degree or equivalent qualifications. - Applicants to DFF-International Postdoctoral Grant (thematic) must meet the PhD age requirement and thus have obtained a PhD degree or equivalent qualifications within maximum 5 years before the application deadline or expect to submit their PhD thesis within 12 months after the application deadline (see section 5.3.5 on calculation of PhD age). - The total amount applied for must observe the specified limits that apply to the relevant funding instrument.
+- Applicants to DFF-Thematic must have obtained a PhD degree or equivalent qualifications. - The total amount applied for must observe the specified limits that apply to the relevant funding instrument.

-If your application meets the three abovementioned evaluation criteria as well as the requirements, which must be fulfilled, for your application to be given active consideration (see section 6.1), your application will be assessed based on the criteria listed below.
+If your application meets the two abovementioned evaluation criteria as well as the requirements, which must be fulfilled, for your application to be given active consideration (see section 6.1), your application will be assessed based on the criteria listed below.